rstacruz/backbone-patterns/README.md

     Collections:               App.Collections.Photos
     Views:                     App.Views.Photo

-### Variation: Instances in window
+### Variation: Instances in global

 Some prefer to have instances in the global namespace.
-I personally do not recommend this.
+I personally do not recommend this, at it gets confusing when you try to reference them somewhere.

     Router instance:           App.router
     View instances:            window.photoView
     Singleton model instances: window.photo
     Collection instances:      window.photos

+### Variation: Classes in global

+Some prefer to have classes in the global namespace.
+This makes typing them out
+easy: you can use `new Photo` instead of `new App.Photo`.

+    Models:                    window.Photo
+    Collections:               window.Photos
+    Views:                     window.PhotoView
+    Main router:               window.Router
+    Custom routers:            window.SpecialRouter

 File naming
 -----------